slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'I always worked until I had something done and I always stopped when I knew what was going to happen next.
 That way I could be sure of going on the next day.' -- Ernest Hemingway*

+However plans are only a starting point.

+> *'You make plans and god laughs.' -- Yiddish proverbs*

+> *'Everyone has a plan until they get punched in the mouth.' -- Mike Tyson*

 <!--
-stick to the plan. poople sabotage their one plans when it get tedious, nobnotusos, challegnig or too difficult. people think they need a new plan.
+stick to the plan. poople sabotage their one plans when it get tedious or too difficult. people think they need a new plan.
 -->